 - Have you seen any ant trails?

-A small black ant that nests outside but can appear inside.
-They get their name by the habit they have of elevating their abdomen in the air.
-Acrobat ants are about 1/16 - 1/8 inch long.
+Acrobats ants are small black ants that typically nest outside but can appear inside.
+They get their name from their tendency to lift their abdomen in the air.
+Acrobat ants are about 1/16–1/8 inch long.
 Queens range up to 3/8 inch long.
-They are typically light brown to black, sometimes multicolored.
+They are typically light brown to black but are sometimes multicolored.
 Workers of many acrobat ant species may become aggressive and emit a repulsive odor when alarmed.

 Carpenter ants get their name because they excavate wood in order to build their nests.
 Their excavation results in smooth tunnels inside the wood.
 Carpenter ants range in size from one-quarter inch for a worker ant to up to three-quarters inch for a queen.

 Carpenter ants attack wood that is or has been wet and damaged by mold.
 Even though carpenter ants first invade wet, decayed wood, they may soon begin building paths through dry, undamaged wood.
 Carpenter ants can enter buildings through cracks around doors, windows, or through holes for wires.
-And will also crawl along overhead wires, shrubs, or tree limbs that touch the building far above the ground.
-Carpenter ants have the potential to cause significant structural damage to your home if not treated properly.
+Carpenter ants will also crawl along overhead wires, shrubs, or tree limbs that touch the building far above the ground.
+These insects have the potential to cause significant structural damage to your home if not addressed promptly and treated properly.